mo-jsx/rezumee/README.md

 ## Tools

+-   Cypress 🤖 : An automation and testing library.
+-   Formik 📄 : Forms handling library.
+-   Grammarly 📝 SDK for spell-checking, grammar-checking
+-   Jest 🧪 : A test runner for JavaScript.
+-   jsPDF 🖨️: Convert React components to PDF files.
 -   ReactJS ⚛️: A front-end JavaScript library.
+-   React Quill 📄 : A rich-text WYSIWYG editor framework.
+-   Yup ✅ : A schema builder for runtime value parsing and validation.
 -   Zustand 🐻 : A state-management library.
--   Jest 🧪 : A test runner for JavaScript.
--   E2E 🤖 : An automation and testing library.
--   Cypress 🧪 : E2E test runner.
--   Formik 📄 : Forms handling library.
--   Yup ✅ : A schema builder for runtime value parsing and validation.
--   React Quill 📄 : A rich-text WYSIWYG editor framework.
--   Grammarly 📝 SDK for spell-checking, grammar-checking

 ---